The Principles Of Affiliate Marketing

 How It All Works

 The affiliate will require a tracking url which they can place on their website, emails, Facebook Page, Instagram or other owned media.
-The url maybe a simple click here link or it could be behind a banner or email creative.
+The affiliates will use this url in a number of different ways maybe a simple click here or placed behind a banner or email creative.

 The tracking urls will normally have identifiers in them that identify the affiliate and retailer.
 Tracking urls will also allow the affiliates to pass references through against each click so they can identify the source of the transaction, such as which banner on their site it came from or which Facebook post.
 The urls will also allow the affiliates to link to different pages and products on the retailer websites.